ManticoreGamesInc/platform-documentation/src/api/coreobject.md

 ### `GetReference`

 Dynamic custom properties are a special kind of custom property that can be used to communicate with client contexts.
-(They're actually one of the few ways that the server can send data that a client context can respond to!)
+(They're actually one of the few ways that the server can send data that a client context can respond to.)

 To create a dynamic custom property, right click a custom property in the Core editor, and select "Enable Dynamic Property."